Speak Now (song): Background and release

 American singer-songwriter Taylor Swift wrote all tracks on her third album, Speak Now (2010), by herself.
-The title track was inspired by a story of a friend of hers.
-This friend parted ways with her high-school boyfriend with hopes that they would rekindle in the future, but one day the friend learnt that the boyfriend would soon wed another woman.
+The title track was inspired by a story of Swift's friend parting ways with her high-school boyfriend in hopes that they would rekindle in the future, but later learning of the ex-boyfriend's new engagement.
 Swift recalled, "He had met this girl who's just this horrible, mean person who made him completely stop talking to all of his friends, cut off his family.
 She had him so completely isolated."
 Swift asked her friend if she would interrupt the wedding and "speak now", drawing on the saying, "Speak now or forever hold your peace."

 After speaking with her friend, Swift became fixated on the idea of how tragic it would be for the person one loved to wed someone else.
 That night, Swift experienced a dream where one of her own ex-boyfriends married another girl.
 To her, this signaled that she had to compose a song about interrupting a wedding.
 In retrospect, she concluded, "For me, I like to think of it as good versus evil.
 And this girl is just completely – just the evil one."
 Swift entitled the album after "Speak Now" because it fit the album's concept, with each song being a different confession to a person.
 She explained that "Speak Now" served as a metaphor for her decision to express her thoughts or stay quiet forever, "[That] moment where it's almost too late, and you've got to either say what it is you are feeling or deal with the consequences forever."

 The song was released as a promotional single on October 5, 2010, by Big Machine Records as part of "Countdown to Speak Now", an exclusive campaign launched by the iTunes Store.
 During the opening week of Speak Now, Swift performed the title track on the Late Show with David Letterman.